 B.S.
 Computer Science '09, Systems

-Lead frontend architecture and define overall technical direction for Chegg's frontend engineering teams across multiple platforms.
+Design, build, and evangelize the technical direction for Chegg's frontend teams across multiple platforms.
 Moderate bi-weekly team-building technical discussions amongst product engineering teams.

-Lead frontend integration and communication efforts in strategic partnerships with Coursera, Internships.com, Taylor Swift, and Facebook/OpenGraph 2.0.
+Lead frontend technical integration and communication in strategic partnerships with Coursera, ASU, Internships.com, Taylor Swift, and Facebook/OpenGraph 2.0.

 Destroy the competition in hackathons :)